What is a Presence Scheduler?

 How Idle Pilot Helps

 Idle Pilot is a cloud-based presence scheduler that keeps your Slack active during your scheduled work hours.
-Set your schedule once (including lunch breaks and different hours per day), and Idle Pilot handles the rest—even when your laptop is closed.
+Set your schedule once, including lunch breaks, different hours per day, and vacation mode, and Idle Pilot handles the rest from the cloud.
+Your laptop can be closed, powered off, or in another city entirely, and your Slack presence still reflects your intended availability.

 Try Idle Pilot freeRelated Terms